 On the other side, you have to be an example to do better, to be consistent and so much better than others.
 You have to take over leadership role if it is necessary and you truly believe in it.
 You have to treat people with integrity, honesty, trust and put them on the spot of ownership and responsibility, however your role is not to fix or change direction, but to stretch they thinking and ask what if type of questions, for instance: "What if system that you are building will be used by millions of people?".
-Microsoft has strong execution in our culture, but couple years in a row we lacked strategy.
-Company is too big and people are striving to ship something in the own organization, but they are scared to share responsibilities and delegate own projects to others, so they have dependencies on you and you have on them.
+Microsoft has strong execution in our culture, but couple of years in a row we lacked strategy.
+The company is too big and people are striving to ship something in the own organization, but they are scared to share responsibilities and delegate own projects to others, so they have dependencies on you and you have on them.
 We have to trust other people from time to time.
 Microsoft is building a culture founded in a growth mindset, creating an environment where everyone can grow and develop.

-After this I stop being obsessed with trying to be the next Steve Jobs, and ponder how I can take inspiration from Gandhi's life instead.
+After this, I stop being obsessed with trying to be the next Steve Jobs, and ponder how I can take inspiration from Gandhi's life instead.
 With this new perspective, I have more compassion for myself and others.
 Instead of judging myself harshly for not being special enough, I wonder how I can be even more loving, even more patient, even more ordinary.
 I begin to cultivate deep, close relationships with a small handful of people, instead of superficial relationships with many.
-The closer I get to annoying family members, troublesome coworkers and quirky friends, the more I begin to see - in myself - all of their faults.
-I realize I could be loved not only in spite of my faults, but sometimes because of them.
+The closer I get too annoying family members, troublesome coworkers and quirky friends, the more I begin to see - in myself - all of their faults.
+I realize I could be loved not only in spite of my faults but sometimes because of them.
 My greatest weakness - my feeling of brokenness - becomes my greatest strength.
 It affirms my humanity and, ultimately, my true ordinariness.

 Put your brevity to work not only in meetings and in emails, but also when interviewing, sharing bad news and making small talk with your colleagues.
 Even if you don’t consider yourself an expert in the subject at hand, be conscious that getting to the point is a clear indication of professionalism and respect.
 Another important thing is active listening and asking pointed, open-ended questions is the key to unlocking many doors.
 An essential to saying less is letting others around you talk more.
 Effective leaders take extra time to prepare the point they want to make before delivering it.
 Start by reviewing outlines and creating rough drafts of your key ideas in advance.
 Be direct and say what’s on your mind; don’t carelessly or inadvertently unleash everything that’s in your mind.
 Be disciplined to know the story you want to tell and how it connects together beginning to end.
 Effective leaders are great storytellers who love to share good, short and relevant stories while always avoiding the hard sell.
 Illustrate ideas with the personal and practical anecdotes people crave.